balderdashy/include-all/README.md

 `include-all` exposes 3 different methods for asynchronous usage.

-The following convenience methods take the same "options,cb" signature as the default `includeAll` function, and they support all of the same options.
+The following convenience methods take all the same options as the default `includeAll` function, but they also support a few _additional_ options.
+Also, since they're asynchronous, they work a bit differently:  they use the conventional Node.js "options,cb" function signature.

 ##### .optional()